"The nation behaves well if it treats the natural resources as assets which it must turn

 The Conservation Commission helps preserve and acquire conservation areas, refines existing natural resource maps, and helps to update Hampton's plan of conservation and development.

-The Commission meets the fourth Tuesday of the Month.
+The Commission meets the third Wednesday of the Month.

 MISSION: To support the Town of Hampton and its citizens through research, coordination, development, and proposal of conservation plans pursuant to the originating ordinance.